shc33/Q-learning-for-cartpole-with-MATLAB-from-scratch/README.md

-See the explanation of the code in https://medium.com/p/eececa647fe4
+You can see the explanation of the code in https://medium.com/p/eececa647fe4